cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 Loose agenda:
 =============
 - Luke Swart with the [Smarter Cleanup Coalition](http://smartercleanup.org) will give a talk about [Hey Duwamish](http://heyduwamish.org) - an interactive community mapping tool to help track environmental health issues.
 For more details, or if you want to get involved, check out [the Smarter Cleanup wiki](http://smartercleanup.org/wiki)
+- Sarah Battersby shares expertise in Spatial Binning (hexagons, squares, etc.) and some of the fun and interesting problems to consider when using these cartographic techniques.

 Notes:
 ======